|

 DIMACS fellow.
 She majored in Applied

-Mathematics and Biology, and plans to pursue studying medicine.
+Mathematics and Biology, and pursued to study medicine.

 Caitlin Guccione graduated from University of Rhode Island